New Hotline Allows Residents to Take Advantage of Furnace Rebates

 Administration officials, however, sought to minimize the policy consequences of the decision -- the first time the Endangered Species Act has been invoked to protect an animal principally threatened by global warming.
 Kempthorne made clear that the decision would not justify regulating emissions from power plants, vehicles or other human activities.

-Fish and Wildlife Service, which decides how to protect listed species, said such regulations would be justified only if the administration could prove a direct connection between the emissions and the polar bears' predicament.
+Dale Hall, who directs the Fish and Wildlife Service, which decides how to protect listed species, said such regulations would be justified only if the administration could prove a direct connection between the emissions and the polar bears' predicament.

 "We have to be able to connect the dots," Hall said.
 "We don't have the science today to be able to do that."